pkp/omp/README.md

 See [Wiki][wiki-dev] for more complete development guide.

+## Bugs / Issues

+See https://github.com/pkp/pkp-lib/#issues for information on reporting issues.

 ## Running Tests

 Specific requirements : [PHPunit][php-unit].
 Installing with pear for example :